 Depending on your boat insurance policy, boat insurance can cover a blown engine.
-If your policy is specific to a specific aspect of your boat, chances are that your blown engine will not be covered.
+If your policy is specified on a specific aspect of your boat, chances are that your blown engine will not be covered.
 However, if you get coverage that includes your engine, the expenses for your blown engine will be covered under your boat insurance policy coverage.
-Below are some of the boat insurance coverages for blown engines.
+Below are some of the boat insurance coverage options for blown engines.

 Manufacturer’s Warranty:

-If your boat is still under the manufacturer’s warranty, the warranty will cover repairs to a blown engine and other mechanical systems, making boat insurance coverage unnecessary in this case.
+If your boat is still under the coverage of the manufacturer’s warranty, this coverage covers the repairs of your blown engine alongside any other mechanical system.
 It covers all the payments required for repairs and replacements of damaged parts.

 Depreciated Value: